MakeSchool-Tutorials/Superhero-Team-Dueler/P03-Adding-To-Our-Heroes/content.md

 - Because we don't know how many times our hero will need to attack -- it's best to use a `while` loop to continue the attack until someone dies.
 - You'll need to use the methods that we just built to complete this.
 - _This function will need to take into account the possibility that both heroes may not have abilities and therefore will do no damage._
-- Use an `if` statement and check if to see that at least one hero has an ability.
+    - Use an `if` statement and check to see that at least one hero has an ability.
 If no abilities exist print out "Draw"
 - When a hero wins, print the following, replacing "HeroName" with the actual name of the hero who won the fight:

 ```